 Federal policy mandates that we verify certain items on your application before aid may be disbursed.
 The major items to be verified include:

 IMPORTANT: SEND ONLY THE DOCUMENTS REQUESTED BY OUR OFFICE.
-DO NOT SEND COPIES OF THE 2013 FEDERAL TAX RETURN.
-TAX RETURNS ARE NOT ACCEPTABLE DOCUMENTATION FOR VERIFICATION.

 If, at any time, you have any questions or concerns about verification or any other aspect of financial aid, we encourage you to contact our office.